rwendell/melee-notes/Game Knowledge/Fox/Tech Skill.md

 ### Up Smash
 Great punish for players not expecting it
 # OOS
 Most universally useful options are shield grab, up-smash, nair, wavedash.
-Shine/Waveshine have niche applications
+Shine/Waveshine have more niche applications.
 ## Shield-Drop
 A tool for instantly dropping from platforms
 ### Shine